Available Student Aid

 - Traditionally, Federal Direct Student Loans are offered as an annual award, i.e., a loan to cover both the fall and spring term.
 Therefore one-half of the requested amount will be disbursed to the student in the fall and the other one-half will be disbursed to the student in the spring.

-- All borrowers must complete Exit Counseling when transferring from or otherwise not returning to ICC or if the student’s enrollment level falls below half-time.
+All borrowers must complete Exit Counseling when transferring from or otherwise not returning to ICC or if the student’s enrollment level falls below half-time.
+This also applies to student borrowers who have withdrawn from ICC.

 Last Name A - L